-We are delighted to be resuming our monthly club meetings on Tuesday 10th August, our first since March 2020!
+We are delighted to have resumed our monthly club meetings from Tuesday 10th August, our first since March 2020!
 They are all on Tuesday evenings in the Village Hall and the presentations start at 7.30pm so members generally arrive about 7.15.

-We will initially be running without our usual refreshments, raffle and competition until we all settle back in; we ask members to wear masks on entry, thereafter they are optional.
+We will initially be running without our usual refreshments and competition until we all settle back in; we ask members to wear masks on entry, thereafter they are optional.
+As we will not collect annual subscriptions until next year’s usual renewal date, we have asked members who come along to pay £3 on arrival towards costs, which will include entry into our reinstated monthly raffle.
 Our programme for the rest of this year is as follows, showing speakers and their subjects:

 August 10th – Jeff Bates – ‘Vegetables for Small Gardens’